Pruned inside-out polytopes, combinatorial reciprocity theorems and generalized permutahedra

 The color $\max_{j\in e}c(j)$ is called the \demph{maximal color}.
 A coloring $c:I\to [m]$ of a hypergraph $h=(I,E)$ is called \demph{proper} if every hyperedge $e\in E$ contains a unique maximal node $i\in e$.
-This definition of a porper coloring is the same as, e.g., in \cite{Aval2020}, but different from the ones in \cite{Erdoes1966, Bujtas2015, Breuer2012, Agnarsson2005}.
+This definition of a proper coloring is the same as, e.g., in \cite{Aval2020}, but different from the ones in \cite{Erdoes1966, Bujtas2015, Breuer2012, Agnarsson2005}.
 A coloring $c\colon I\to [m]$ and a heading $\Or\colon E\to I$ of a hypergraph $h=(I, E)$ are said to be \demph{compatible} if $c(\Or(e))=\max_{j\in e}c(j)$, i.e., if the head $\Or(e)$ of a hyperedge $e$ has maximal color.
 See \cref{abb:hgColorComp} for some examples.

 \begin{rem} Considering usual graphs, the above definitions of (proper) colorings, (acyclic) headings and compatible pairs for hypergraphs specialize to those commonly used for graphs.
 In the same way the following \cref{prop:maxChrom} and \cref{prop:hgreci} generalize Stanley's reciprocity theorem for chromatic polynomials of graphs \cite{Stanley1973}. \end{rem} \begin{thm}[{\cite[Theorem 18]{Aval2020}}] For a hypergraph $h=(I,E)$ with $\lvert I\rvert\eqqcolon d$ and a positive integer $m\in \Z_{>0}$,